Code of Conduct

 Anti-bribery and corruption policy

 Anpario has a commitment that all of our business dealings will be conducted honestly and with integrity.
 Anpario will not tolerate any form of bribery and corruption.
-The Executive Directors will support all employees and business partners (including joint venture partners, distributors, consultants, agents and representatives) when they make decisions in accordance with this policy
+The Executive Directors will support all employees and business partners when they make decisions in accordance with this policy.

 This policy applies to all persons who work for or with Anpario and extends to cover all business dealings and transactions in all countries and territories in which subsidiary or associated organisations operate.
 This policy will also be operated in respect of our dealings with any sub-contractors or suppliers.